 They are currently open to manuscript submissions through Submittable.
 Manuscripts must be between 60,000 - 150,000 words in length.
-They are closing to submissions on December 31st 2015.
-So if you want your work to be considered for publication by Ghostwoods in 2016, you must submit before then.

 Ghostwoods books has a good, easy to navigate website.
 It is easy to buy their books on the website and to learn more about their books and their authors.
 Authors get half of the proceeds for the book.
 Their contract covers world rights for your book for two years.
 After that they are open to negotiations.
 They have a lot of information about how their contracts work on their website here.